nightscout/trio-docs/docs/configuration/settings/features/meal_settings.md

 **Default:** _50%_
 **Setting Limits:** _10-120%_

-This setting changes how much effect the fat and protein entry has on the FPU calulations.
+This setting changes how much effect the fat and protein entry has on the FPU calculations.

 At the default setting of 50%, this reduces the converted amount by half.